Garage Door Sizes

 Garage doors come in many different sizes.
-There isn’t really a standard garage door size, but there are common garage door sizes and that can vary depending on where you live.
-Different regions of the United States have different garage door sizes.
+There isn’t really a standard size garage door, but there are common garage door sizes, and that can vary depending on where you live.
+Different regions of the United States have different garage door dimensions.
 When discussing garage door sizes, always address the width first then the height.
 For example, if the garage door is 16’ (192 inches) wide and 7’ (84 inches) tall, you’ll say “16×7”.
-All garage door companies go by this format.
+All garage door companies go by this format when helping you find the right product for garage door replacement.

 Ask About Garage Door Sizes